ryansheehy0/Cheat_Sheets/javascript.md

     case 2:
         console.log("This is a 2.")
         break
+    case 3: {//New scope
+        console.log("This is a 3.")
+        break
+    }
     default:
         console.log("This is greater than 2.")
         break
 }
 ```

+You can create a new scope in a case block using '{}'s which will prevent variable naming conflicts.

 ## Functions
 - If you don't return anything then the return value is undefined